"Fellow seems quite unbalanced. I'd watch out for him, if I were you, Dumbledore."

 -- Cornelius Fudge

-Harry and Hermione safely return to the hospital wing, where Snape arrives to blame them for Black’s escape but cannot prove it.
-Lupin resigns, returning the invisibility cloak and Marauder’s Map to Harry.
-Term ends, Harry, Ron and Hermione return home on the Hogwarts Express, Harry gets owl post from Black, and Ron gets a new owl.
+Harry and Hermione safely return to the Hospital Wing, where Professor Snape arrives to blame them for Sirius Black’s escape but cannot prove it.
+Professor Lupin resigns, returning the invisibility cloak and Marauder’s Map to Harry.
+Term ends, Harry, Ron and Hermione return home on the Hogwarts Express, Harry gets owl post from Sirius, and Ron gets a new owl.

 Calendar and Dates